cypress-io/cypress-documentation/source/api/cypress-api/custom-commands.md

       search('cypress.io', {
         fixture: 'list',
         headers: {
-          // just trick our app into thinking
+          // trick our app into thinking
           // there's a bunch of pages
           'x-pagination-total': 3,
         }